singtheoffice/grg-to-gabc/README.md

      - b.gabc
      - c.gabc

-`lookup-table.txt` is required to specify specify the correct GABC notation for any neum that the GRG file contains.
+`lookup-table.txt` is required to specify the correct GABC notation for any neum that the GRG file contains.
 For example, `lookup-table.txt` could be as follows:

     1   s   ;
     2   s   ,